saravanasai/goqueue/docs/sqs_driver.md

 - Batch operations (SendMessageBatch) are more efficient for high-throughput scenarios
 - Message size limit is 256KB
 - Consider region selection for lower latency
+- FIFO queues have a lower throughput limit (3,000 messages per second with batching)

 ## Error Handling